-PCS utilizes curricular materials for the core content areas that have been selected based on an analysis of their alignment with all the adopted standards, and the PCS instructional philosophy of an academically rigorous curriculum.
-Curriculum maps reflect state standards.
+MHS may utilize curricular materials for the core content areas that have been selected based on an analysis of their alignment with California State Standards and Common Core standards.
+All materials that are used also fit with the school's instructional philosophy of an academically rigorous curriculum.

-12. Operations and Instructional Minutes
+12. Operations, Projected Enrollment, and Instructional Minutes